-The current farm is the first part of phase one for the Safari.
-Eudora Farms is Planning to include better signage, a gift shop with restrooms and an educational area, beautiful, grand entrances, and possibly an downloadable phone application for animal education as you drive through.
+The current farm opened with phase one the Drive-Thru Safari.
+Eudora Farms soon will include a gift shop with restrooms and a larger educational area, beautiful grand entrances, and a downloadable phone application for animal education as you drive through.

 Mark decided to put a rush on finishing the giraffe exhibit and a few other things so they could open.
 The opening day was scheduled for Mother’s Day 2020.
 “Suddenly, we started to get publicity, news stations, and Facebook, the magic of social media!
 It coincided with a time when people didn’t have anything to do; they had to get out of the house and find something to do.”
 Mark stated, “When you hit your darkest times, there are a lot of variables trying to stop you.
 But like the Bible says, ‘In those times you’re close to getting overwhelmed with favor fromGod, you have to stay true to your dreams and push on'”.

 “Eudora Farms opened several months earlier than expected, and we started to see a few cars show up for the drive-thru.
 And then, we had around a couple hundred visitors arrive in one day.
 We said to ourselves, “Well, this is amazing!”.
 We didn’t realize that the next day, word-of-mouth about the safari had grown like wildfire, and we had about 800 cars in one day.

 Our team is currently in the process of developing a walk-thru trail with several different attractions.
 Walking along this leisurely route, guests will see ring-tailed lemurs, African servals, binturongs, a tortoise, and kangaroos.
 Guests will be able to sit and relax while enjoying the fresh air at park benches available throughout the trail.
 Currently, the walk-thru trail does not include any animal interactions, however, they are considering it in the upcoming months.